 Back to blog

 FAQs

 What motor dB level is considered quiet enough for a living room?
-Most experts consider motors operating below 45–50 dB to be premium quiet.
-This is comparable to the background sound in a library.
-If the specification does not list a decibel rating, assume the claim is unverified marketing language and compare against models that do publish the number.
+Motors operating below 45–50 dB are generally considered "premium quiet," similar to the background noise in a library.
+If a spec sheet doesn't list a decibel rating, the "quiet" claim is subjective marketing; look for brands that provide quantified data.

+Back to blog